sbradley7777/emacs.d/GIT.md

 ### Automatic Synchronization

-The configuration automatically synchronizes Git and Forge data when you open files in a repository.
+The configuration automatically synchronizes Git and Forge data when you open files in a repository ([`features/git/git-sync.el`](features/git/git-sync.el)).

 #### How Automatic Sync Works